smaranx/Attendance-system/Readme.md

-AI to detect students in the class for attendance.
+## Attendance system

-Uses opencv to detect pattern of a human face which is recogniseable by a normal cell phone camera.
+An AI that uses opencv to detect pattern of a human face which is then trained through which it recognize students in the class by a normal cell phone camera and mark their attendance
-Easy to maintain and update database.
+Easy to maintain and update attendance.

 ### Techstack